 - A project roadmap is not the same as a product roadmap.
 Even though they’re both visual planning tools, product roadmaps are specifically used for product development purposes.

-- Even though you can use a project roadmap template or use graphic design tools, you’ll need to update those static documents every time you change your project management roadmap.
+- Even though you can use our project roadmap template or use graphic design tools, you’ll need to update those static documents every time you change your project management roadmap.
 Project management software automates this process and offers you features that project roadmap templates can’t.

 - Project roadmaps also work if you’re using an agile methodology to manage your project.
 There are agile roadmaps that are compatible with your agile project.